lenacolespeir/hello-world/README.md

 Hello!

 I'm Lena and I'm trying to learn Github.
-I'm a college studend in Alabama.
+I'm a college student in Alabama.